Class-Incremental Motion Forecasting: Technical Approach

 \section{Technical Approach}

-In this section, we formally define the open-world motion prediction problem and present \net, our novel end-to-end class-incremental framework for camera-based motion forecasting, illustrated in~\Cref{fig:network-architecture}.
-Specifically, we outline our VLM-guided pseudo-label generation module to produce accurate motion forecasting pseudo-labels in \cref{subsec:pseudo-labels}, and present our novel sequence-based experience replay strategy to address long-term forgetting in \cref{subsec:replay}.
+In this section, we formally define the class-incremental motion prediction problem and present \net, our novel end-to-end class-incremental framework for camera-based motion forecasting, illustrated in~\Cref{fig:network-architecture}.
+Specifically, we outline our offline 3D pseudo-label generation module with 2D VLM mask filtering to produce accurate motion forecasting pseudo-labels in \Cref{subsec:pseudo-labels}, and present our novel latent motion query-based experience replay strategy to address long-term forgetting in \Cref{subsec:replay}.